Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 **Gff files of the TSSs:** If the input TSS gff file is not generated by ANNOgesic, the libraries and wiggle files are necessary.
 Please refer to the :ref:`The input format of libraries for running ANNOgesic` in order to assign the correct format.
+And for the details of TSS, please check the section :ref:`tss_ps`.

 - **Basic arguments**